 Your first defense against printed circuit board defects is going to be your design.
 Many of the soldering issues that occur, and even many of the problems caused by electrostatic discharge can be mitigated by preventative design elements.
 Your designers and manufacturing engineers should be able to clearly communicate possible problems so that costly mistakes can be avoided.
 Something as innocuous as the placement of the power supply, or an incorrect trace width can be extremely costly to fix if it creates defects and failures down the line.
 An experienced designer will be able to avoid mistakes that may otherwise go unnoticed.

-The easiest way to avoid the majority of printed circuit board defects is to choose a reputable printed circuit board manufacturer.
+When you buy circuit boards, the easiest way to avoid the majority of printed circuit board defects is to choose a reputable printed circuit board manufacturer.
 A printed circuit board company should be able to determine if there are issues with your design that may create problems later on.
 They should also have a variety of precautions in place to reduce electrostatic discharge, as well as systems for testing your printed circuit boards for defects prior to use.
 A printed circuit board company that is significantly cheaper than the competition should raise red flags; this usually means they are cutting corners in order to cut costs.